mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

 Vector2 ToPlayer = npc.DirectionTo(target.Center) * 3;
 npc.velocity = ToPlayer;
 ```

+If we wanted a dash, we can just move the above code into a if statement like the projectile code.
+//TODO example + explain why
 ### Making Patterns
 Most of the time we don't want our npc to do just one thing, instead we want to have more then "attack" it can be doing.
-To do this you need to have a variable holding what attack is happening.
+To do this you need to have a variable holding what attack is happening, so our npc can remember in between frames what it was doing.

+In this case we are using an `int` to hold the current stage.
+Our first attack will correspond to 0, second to 1, etc. Then, at the start of each ai tick, we can use this to continue doing the attack we did last frame.

 In order to make this code cleaner, I separated each attack into its own method and used constants to represent the "ID" of each phase.
+These constants mean the same thing as the number they represent, except being easier to read.
+Its means a lot more when you see `if(stage == ChaseState)` instead of `if(stage == 1)`.

+One other concern with having states is desync.
+When an npc has different things it could be doing at once, it is necessary that it is doing the same thing across all clients in multiplayer.

+The solution is to hold variables like our state in the npc.ai array.
+This array(of floats) is automatically synced in between clients, so our npc's state will always be the same across clients.
 ```cs
 //Constant variables used to make code readable const int ProjectileState = 0;//Instead of checking if state is 0, we can check it is ProjectileSate.
 In application they mean the same thing, but the former is much nicer to look at.